stefaleon/BabyStore/BabyStore.md

 ### Build your queries in the correct order

- When we select a category, the rest dissapear from the dropdown list.
+ When we select a category, the rest disappear from the dropdown list.
 In order to rectify this issue, modify the Index method of the \Controllers\ProductsController.cs file as follows, so that products are filtered by category **after the categories variable has been populated**: